 In 1981 Stephen and Prue purchased a property in the Adelaide Hills region, selecting a site in Lenswood covered in apple, cherry and pear trees, with beautiful steep slopes and stunning views toward the older vine country.
 The future vineyard, 15km north-east of Mount Lofty (700m), was positioned right at the top end of a long, picturesque valley of apple orchards and natural forests at an altitude of 550m, with an annual rainfall of 1134mm.

-Each of these varieties, apart from the cabernet sauvignon that struggles to get to 22°Bé every year, has achieved excellence because of the flavours and build-up of extract on the palate.
+Each of these varieties has achieved excellence due to slower ripening building purity and the intensity of flavour, and higher natural acidity for balance, ageability and greater mouthfeel.
 Even though the pinot noir vines were still young the wild berry fruit characters were evident on the voluptuous mouthfeel, and now have become more intense and complex with mature, more settled vines.
 The chardonnay goes against the tide with its fine citrus, honeysuckle to gooseberry characters and great palate structure and length without the dominance of oak.
 The riesling is the biggest surprise as its fruit character has moved from the citrus/lime spectrum of Eden Valley into the more fragrant citrus blossom/passionfruit flavours.
 Riesling has always been a beautiful food wine, but the Lenswood riesling has an added fragrance, minerality and racy acidity that makes it a very pleasant wine to drink by itself.
 The merlot has a rich, fleshy structure with spicy violet and blue fruit characters and fine-grained tannins, and is a variety proving to be one of the flagship wine styles for Adelaide Hills vineyards.

 Running this vineyard cannot be done from a textbook and it takes a lot of clever thinking and fine adjustment to make it work.
-It will always cost more to produce grapes from steeper vineyards in wetter regions but the benefit of producing some of the best quality pinot noir, chardonnay, riesling and merlot in the country is well worth the investment.
+It will always cost more to produce grapes from steeper vineyards in wetter regions but the benefit of producing some of the best quality pinot noir, chardonnay, riesling and merlot that show a true sense of place is well worth the investment.